Main Tablet Ui Redesign

 Evolv Technology is a weapon detection company outside Boston, MA.
-I currently lead the ux research being done, while helping create designs on apps, user interfaces, promotional materials, and more.
+Their main product is a tablet that the guards use and the portal that admin see.
+I led the ux research being done, while helping create designs on apps, user interfaces, promotional materials, and more.

 Role: Lead UX Researcher